Create a Task

 - Priority, planned time, and preliminary estimate are set only where they are really needed.

-- Files, links, and CRM entities are truly needed for the work and are available to participants.
+- Files, links, and CRM records are truly needed for the work and are available to participants.

 - Project, client, workgroup, and tags help find the context, not just fill the form.